 Protective Intelligence: Mobile Applications are the New Norm

-- Due to protective intelligence failures, our efforts to identify surveillance was born out of necessity.
+- Due to protective intelligence failures, our efforts to identify surveillance were born out of necessity.

 - Technology innovation continues to drive better protection tools.

 - A mobile application enables the officer to rapidly identify persons or vehicles that pose a proximity risk.

 I’m a big believer in understanding how we got here.
 Due to protective intelligence failures, our efforts to identify surveillance were born out of necessity.
 In the early days of surveillance detection, our mission was pretty straightforward.
 Hunt for surveillance.
 Watch for the watchers.
 Look for people planning inappropriate contact with a high-profile person or planning an attack.
 In principle, it sounds simple, but in reality, tough to do.

 We operated in the shadows, in cars, bicycles, and on foot, separate from the traditional protection team.
 We were a badly dressed crew and did not stand out from the crowd.
 But, we became very good watchers.
 I learned that you could sit for hours on a park bench or bus stop without anyone noticing you, and to this day, I think about that every time I pass a bus stop.

 The technology we used was from the 1970s.
 Binoculars, Polaroid cameras, big Sony recording devices with VHS tapes, Motorola radios, and pagers.
 Our intelligence feeds were transmitted via pagers or shared over a radio, which was always hard to hide.
 I can still see a protection officer we were training on a bench in New York City talking into his rolled-up New York Times, with his radio antenna sticking out.
 The video of the officer talking into his paper was priceless and far from discreet.